Stress Management is the Best Prevention

 Why stress management, you may ask?
 Stress is one of the biggest factors that can negatively impact your anger.
 Therefore, the more you learn to control your stress, the better chance you have to control your anger.
 In other words, when you feel calm and relaxed in the moment, it takes a lot to make you angry; on the other hand, when you feel stressed out and frazzled, it doesn’t take much at all to get you riled up!

 What’s the key to managing stress, then?
 Catch it early!!
 The sooner you notice yourself feeling stressed and the sooner you take action, the more quickly you can reduce your stress and, in turn, your potential for feeling anger.
 In addition, the stress management techniques you utilize can be on any or all levels, including the physical, mental, emotional, and spiritual levels.
+In some circumstances, you may decide to look for treatments that have been known to help relieve your stressful emotions.
+For example, this may be in the form of CBD cream, that you can get from somewhere like Mission Farms CBD (https://missionfarmscbd.com/cbd-creams/), or it may be in the form of a prescribed medication that has been provided by your doctor.
 Choose what’s right for you, and remember….take action as soon as possible.

 Call to Action!